 Several views of the project tree corresponding to different expansion levels are presented in Figure B.1 and Figure B.2.
-The areas belonging to each site and the meters assigned to each one or the areas at Site 1 can be seen in the figures.
+The area belonging to the site, and the meters assigned to the area can be seen in the figures.